 Spring 2003 Newsletter

-Win $500, a free one-year subscription to the Social Science Journal, free conference registration at the April 2013 WSSA conference in Denver, Colorado, along with up to two nights’ hotel accommodations and the opportunity to present your paper at the WSSA 2013 Conference.
+Win $500, a free one-year subscription to the Social Science Journal, free conference registration at the April 2014 WSSA conference in Albuquerque, New Mexico, along with up to two nights’ hotel accommodations and the opportunity to present your paper at the WSSA 2013 Conference.
 WSSA will also send congratulatory letters to the winners’ department chairs, deans, and provosts.
 Download flyer.

 How to win

 Papers are judged based on a) advancement of knowledge, b) appropriateness for a broad social science audience, c) quality and implementation of research design, d) definition and significance of topic, e) analysis of findings and discussion of their implications and f) clarity and cogency of writing.
 Undergraduate and graduate papers are evaluated separately.
 Authors of excellent papers that are not chosen for the award are eligible to receive a certificate of honorable mention.

 - Papers cannot exceed 25 pages (which include bibliography, tables, figures, appendices and other supporting materials).
 Abstracts and cover sheets do not count as part of the 25 page maximum.

 - Papers longer than the 25 page maximum will not be read (strictly enforced).